matfin/OpenGL/README.md

 The purpose of this project is to explore the basics of OpenGL programming on MacOS using C++.
 I will be following [this guide](https://capnramses.github.io/opengl/hellotriangle.html).

-The code contained in here is by no means optimised but is engineers more towards making the concepts of 3D programming clearer for educational purposes.
+The code contained in here is by no means optimised but is engineered more towards making the concepts of 3D programming clearer for educational purposes.

 ## Requirements